NLFA 9-MAN TACKLE RULES

 3) Up to five (5) defensive players are eligible to rush at any time.
 The "illegal rush" penalty for violating these rules is a 5-yard penalty.

-1) All punts are declared a free-kick, and the punter must be at least 10 yards behind the center.
+1) The NLFA does not allow gunners; all players on a punting team must remain on or behind the line of scrimmage until the ball is kicked.
 NO fake punts.
 However, if the punter muffs the snap or the ball goes over his head, it then becomes live, and the defense is allowed to make a play on the ball.

 a.
-The defense must have 3 players on the line.
+The defense must have 3 players on the line in a 2-point stance.

 b.
 No one may move until the ball is kicked.
 Penalty – Illegal procedure: 5 yards.